UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/app/README.md

 #### For Setting up Prisma Local Development:
 Run the commands (depending on Workflow):
-- npx prisma generate
+- 1st: npx prisma generate
     - this generates the Prisma client -> the communication between postgreSQL and Prisma ORM
-- npx prisma db push
+- 2nd: npx prisma db push
-    - syncs changes to schema tables to the database, run everytime changes happen on schema.prisma or once during setup
+    - syncs changes to schema tables to the database
+    - run everytime changes happen on schema.prisma

 ## Client Setup:
 navigate to app/client/PeerGrade then run in terminal

 - npm i
 - npm run dev